KinderRookie/rulebook/template/rules/CODE_OF_CONDUCT.md

 - Any non-obvious workaround or dead-end.
 - The user issues a standing rule ("always do X", "never do Y").
 - Learning something about an external system that isn't in its docs.
+- Code review surfaces an undocumented convention, constraint, or rationale.

 **Do not** write a doc for things obvious from the code itself, or for one-off facts that won't matter next session.
 Prefer updating an existing doc over creating a new one.
 Keep entries terse — bullet points and short examples beat prose.